technusm1/SweetieTestBrowser/README.md

 - Toolbar is not customizable.
 - Basically any features one would expect from a modern web browser, including downloading, multi-window support and tab shifting, haven't been implemented yet.
 I have a mind to incorporate the downloading part using another one of my projects: MK-Downloader, but its written in SwiftUI (the challenge required AppKit).

+## Installation
+- Download the latest version of the app (DMG) from this link:
+- Open the DMG.
+- Drag the app into `Applications` folder (shortcut provided in DMG).

 ## Demo
+Demo can be watched on the following youtube link (please see description and chapters in video for the features being demoed):

 [![Watch the video](https://img.youtube.com/vi/MwlMwmiVcAs/default.jpg)](https://youtu.be/MwlMwmiVcAs)

 ## Implemention details